Israel Strikes Hamas Targets In Gaza Strip In Response To Explosive Balloon Attacks - IDF - UrduPoint

 Israel Strikes Hamas Targets In Gaza Strip In Response To Explosive Balloon Attacks - IDF

-TEL AVIV (UrduPoint News / Sputnik - 07th August, 2020) The Israeli air force stroke facilities of the Hamas Islamist movement in the Gaza Strip after several explosive balloons had been launched from the Palestinian enclave, the Israel Defense Forces (IDF) said.
+MOSCOW (UrduPoint News / Sputnik - 13th August, 2020) The Israeli air force stroke facilities of the Hamas Islamist movement in the Gaza Strip after several explosive balloons had been launched from the Palestinian enclave, the Israel Defense Forces (IDF) said on Thursday.

-"Terrorists in Gaza launched explosive balloons into Israel throughout the day.
-In response, our aircraft just struck Hamas underground terror infrastructure in Gaza.
+"Explosive balloons continued to be launched from Gaza into Israel today, causing fires on land across southern Israel.

-We won't let Hamas terrorize Israeli civilians," the IDF wrote on its Twitter page on late Thursday.
+In response, we just struck Hamas targets in Gaza, including a military compound, underground infrastructure & observation posts," the IDF wrote on its Twitter page.

 Further details of the incident remain unknown.